vanmars/ahoy/README.md

 ## To Do/Improvements

 Monday Morning
-* Update random board show page to look like game board show page to accomodate new win image
-* Change api search query so that an exact match needs to occur; and add name to random game board?
+* Fix button hover styling on outlines and splash pages
 * Add animations: scrolling effect for how does it work section, clouds across home screen
-* Fix button hover styling on outlines and splash pages
-* Figure out why sound effect does not work on second guess - probably an asyn issues (and remove initial loading sound)
+* Refactor
 * Afternoon: Testing, testing, testing

 Tuesday Morning